Sociopaths Statistics

 Healthline

-Sociopaths will usually ignore laws or break rules often whether at work, school, or elsewhere.
+Sociopaths will usually ignore laws or break rules whether at work, school, or elsewhere.
 People with sociopathic symptoms will also express signs of deceit and dishonesty and seek to manipulate others to satisfy themselves.

 Sociopaths will also exhibit symptoms showing difficulty in controlling their impulses.
 These people will also act without regard for any consequence.